 The MCL also suggests that judges consider “directing counsel to submit a tentative statement, joint if possible, identifying disputed issues as specifically as possible,” id. at 33 (emphasis added), and “requiring, with respect to one or more issues, that the parties present a detailed statement of their contentions, with supporting facts and evidence ….”
 Id. at 46 (emphasis added).

-As soon as practicable after the (brief) initial scheduling-conference call, the parties should exchange the following, to the extent known to them at the time:
+As soon as practicable after the (brief) initial scheduling-conference call, the parties should exchange the following, to the extent known to them at the time (see generally AAA Commercial Rule R-22):

-(i) specific, detailed, written contentions concerning “what happened” and what I should do about it (and why), to the extent not already stated in the pleadings.
-Ideally, those contentions will be consolidated into a joint revision of the Position Statement;
+i) specific, detailed, written contentions concerning “what happened” and what I should do about it (and why), to the extent not already stated in the pleadings.
+Ideally, those contentions will be consolidated into a joint revision of the Party Positions;

 All of these initial disclosures should be seasonably revised and/or supplemented as the case progresses.